Republicans back away from confronting Trump and his loyalists after the Capitol insurrection, embracing them instead

 The greatest concern has been focused in Georgia, where Trump has threatened to go after Gov. Brian Kemp (R) for not trying to overturn Biden’s win in the state, a move that could again split the party as it did this month when Democrats won two Senate runoffs there.
 Sen. Raphael G. Warnock (D-Ga.) also will face reelection in 2022 and is seen as vulnerable by Republicans after a narrow win in a special election.

-“As much as Trump wants to have a fight, the only thing Republicans care about is winning,” said another Republican strategist who requested anonymity to speak about the party’s approach to the midterms.
+“As much as Trump wants to have a fight, the only thing Republicans care about is winning,” said another Republican strategist who spoke on the condition of anonymity to discuss the party’s approach to the midterms.

-A small and vocal minority of Republicans has continued to call for a reckoning over the extremist and anti-democratic currents that Trump has encouraged.
+A small and vocal minority of Republicans have continued to call for a reckoning over the extremist and anti-democratic currents that Trump has encouraged.
 Sen. Mitt Romney (R-Utah) said Tuesday in an address to the Economic Club of Chicago that Republicans must now make clear that Trump lost the election “fair and square.”

 “Five people died with the attack on the Capitol.
 Five human beings died,” Romney said.
 “There is no question but that the president incited the insurrection that occurred.”